VickoFranic/silex-starter-app/README.md

 ```

-> If you want to try app, you need to email me your Facebook name, so that you can be whitelisted as allowed user.
+> If you want to try app, you need to email me your Facebook ID or your username, so that you can be whitelisted as allowed user.
 Application is still under development.

 > Email: vfranic@gmail.com